MASTER PLAN PROCESS

 Final Master Plan

 After compiling all information and sufficient review and input, the draft plan goes through an adoption process, following the Michigan Planning Enabling Act, which will include public review and hearings.
 The Master Plan was adopted by the Planning Commission on August 4th, 2021.
-Public comment received on the draft plan can be found here.
+The meeting packet and meeting minutes include public comment.

 A Living Document